-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its forty-eighth session:
+HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fiftieth and fifty-first sessions,

-- 1. ADOPTS the Recommendation on Fire Test Procedures for Surface Flammability of Bulkhead and Deck Finish Materials, set out at Annex to the present resolution which supplements the guidelines of resolution A.166(ES.IV); - 2.
-RECOMMENDS Governments concerned to apply the fire test procedure set out in the Annex in conjunction with the guidelines on the evaluation of fire hazard properties of materials set out in resolution A.166(ES.IV); - 3.
-REQUESTS the Maritime Safety Committee to keep the Recommendation under review in the light of experience gained in its application and to report as necessary to the Assembly.
+- 1. ADOPTS the Revised Recommendation on Fire Test Procedures for Surface Flammability of Bulkhead and Deck Finish Materials, the text of which is annexed to the present resolution and which supersedes the Recommendation annexed to resolution A.516(13); - 2.
+RECOMMENDS Governments concerned to apply the Revised Recommendation on fire test procedures set out in the Annex, in lieu of the Recommendation as annexed to resolution A.516(13) in conjunction with the guidelines on the evaluation of fire hazard properties of materials set out in resolution A.166(ES.IV).